Fesenmyer is your Consumer Warrior

 • Child support payments

-Columbus Chapter 7 Bankruptcy: Your Questions, Answered
+Columbus Chapter 7 Bankruptcy FAQ

 Sometimes, people wait to deal with their debt until it becomes insurmountable.
 Therefore, by the time these families reach out to a Chapter 7 bankruptcy lawyer, their financial situations are often dire.
-Generally, a creditor is threatening dire adverse action, like garnishing wages or filing a debt collection lawsuit.
+Generally, a creditor is threatening adverse action, like garnishing wages or filing a debt collection lawsuit.

 In these situations, it’s easy to let emotion take over.
 Carefully preparing to file bankruptcy helps keep emotions from running amok and spoiling your family’s fresh start.
 Consider taking the following steps:

-• Realistically assess your situation.
-Struggling to make minimum credit card and other unsecured debt payments puts families on a debt treadmill.
+• Realistically Assess Your Situation: Struggling to make minimum credit card and other unsecured debt payments puts families on a debt treadmill.
 Every month, they scrape up money to pay bills, and every month, the UPB (unpaid principal balance) hardly moves.

-• Find the right Columbus Chapter 7 bankruptcy lawyer.
-Your attorney should be highly experienced.
+• Find the Right Columbus Chapter 7 Bankruptcy Lawyer: Your attorney should be highly experienced.
 Additionally, your lawyer should be dedicated to upholding your financial rights.
 Not all bankruptcy lawyers in Franklin County have these key qualities.
 So, search diligently but also search quickly.
 Bankruptcy can prevent bad things from happening, but it’s almost impossible to undo things like repossession and foreclosure.

-Why Choose Fesenmyer Cousino Weinzimmer
+Why Choose Us?

 Large cities like Columbus usually have thousands of lawyers.
 Any of them could handle a simple bankruptcy filing.
-But there is usually nothing “simple” about filing bankruptcy.
+But there is usually nothing “simple” about filing for bankruptcy.
 Bankruptcy is a complex process involving filing many documents with the court and understanding the ever-changing laws.
-Furthermore, objections, turnover motions and other adversarial actions are the norm in bankruptcy, not the exception.
+Furthermore, objections, turnover motions, and other adversarial actions are the norm in bankruptcy, not the exception.
 Therefore, your Columbus Chapter 7 bankruptcy attorney should have the right combination of the following:

 If done properly, bankruptcy is a once-in-a-lifetime event.
 Don’t leave your fresh start to chance with a less-than-qualified attorney.
-Instead, reach out to our experienced and compassionate team at Fesenmyer Cousino Weinzimmer.
-Call us at 614-228-4435 and ask for a free consultation with our Columbus office today.
+Instead, reach out to our experienced and compassionate team at Fesenmyer Law Office.
+Call us at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) and ask for a free consultation today.

 Attorney Tom Fesenmyer